Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 In environments where secondary data is scarce, “human intelligence” becomes the primary currency.
 This analysis examines the specific constraints and advantages of operating in Latin America, offering global leaders a guide on how to adapt their intelligence gathering to regional realities.
-Link to the Article
+Download the complete analysis on Intelligence Architectures for Emerging Markets.

 Value creation and stakeholder management in highly regulated environments.